GoodRelax/gr-simple-md-renderer/README.md

 ## Usage

 1. Open the application in your browser
-2. Paste Markdown text into the editor
+2. Paste Markdown text into the editor in the top-left
 3. Click **Render Light** or **Render Dark**
 4. If PlantUML is detected, you will be asked for permission before rendering

+No content is sent to external servers without explicit user consent.

 ---